Private Project

 Director Statement

 A young albino banker posing in their eccentric grandmother’s living room after her passing — dressed like her, smoking multiple cigarettes at once like her, living like her.
-This was the first character I imagined nine years ago, while I was living in Rio.
+This was the first character I imagined nine years ago, while I was working as a photographer in Rio de Janeiro.

 When I decided to leave photography for cinema last year, I began a series of camera tests with various artists, attempting to translate my still world into motion.
 One afternoon, Brooks — a dear friend and the lead actor of my short — walked into my apartment wearing an outfit that evoked a stylish, mourning grandmother.
 I knew my first film would be about this peculiar, resurfacing figure, whom I named Charlie.
 That very day, the 2024 elections happened…